-- 1) In case any payment is made by Government under the employment guarantee scheme to apprentices working in a factory this payment will not be considered for reporting under Column (8). - 2) The amount of income tax of the employees paid by the factory owners over and above the salary will be included in salaries/wages. - 3) Retaining allowances form part of wages/salary and the amount actually paid is to be included in salary/wages. - 4) All allowances (for maintenance of car, upkeep of garden, etc.) paid in cash will be included with salary and in case the up-keeping is directly taken care of by the management, it will be treated as benefit in kind.
+- 1) In case any payment is made by Government under the employment guarantee scheme to apprentices working in a factory this payment will not be considered for reporting under Column (8). - 2) The amount of income tax of the employees paid by the factory owners over and above the salary will be included in salaries/wages. - 3) Retaining allowances form part of wages/salary and the amount actually paid is to be included in salary/wages. - 4) All allowances (for maintenance of car, upkeep of garden, etc.) paid in cash will be included with salary.
+In case the up-keeping is directly taken care of by the management, it will be treated as benefit in kind, and will be included if individual nature.